raspberrypilearning/blockscad-coder-keyring/en/step_7.md

 --- /task ---
 --- task ---
-You may need to tidy up the print by removing any small strands of filament.
+You might need to remove some small strands of filament to tidy up the print.
 --- /task ---